 Tis the season!
 Ditch the big malls and chain stores this holiday season and get a gift for everyone on your list at New Orleans' local boutiques and shops.
 New Orleans is always ranked high among travelers as one of the “Best Cities for Shopping.”
 This is no surprise, and the city's local shops are sure to have everything you are looking for!
 Shop local with our guide to New Orleans shopping:

-On Magazine Street, stop by Hemline or Jean Therapy for the fashionista in your life.
+On Magazine Street, stop by Hemline, SoSUSU, or Jean Therapy for the fashionista in your life.
 Head to Dirty Coast for a “not-so-touristy” t-shirt, or discover the iconic Mignon Faget.
-A few blocks away lies Peony, offering a mix of clothing, gifts and curiosities for women.
+A few blocks away lies Peony, a magical shop offering a mix of clothing, gifts and curiosities for women.

 For the bookworms in your life, head to the Riverbend neighborhood.
 Home to many eclectic bookstores and home decor shops, Oak Street and the surrounding Riverbend neighborhood is an off-the-beaten path area that locals love and tourists love to discover.

 For music lovers and record collectors, head over to Domino Sound Record Shack.
-The Mid-City shop houses an eclectic mix of new and used records including jazz, rock, reggae, punk and world music.
+The Mid City shop houses an eclectic mix of new and used records including jazz, rock, reggae, punk and world music.
 While you're in Mid City, check out the charming Home Malone on Carrollton Avenue which offers handmade items, New Orleans souvenirs, and Louisiana art.

 New Orleans is known for its markets, and the best way to get great local goods is to meet the vendors themselves.
 From farmer's markets to art markets, you can find one open any day of the week.
 Open seven days a week, the world-famous French Market should be on everyone's list.

 Held on the last Saturday of each month, the Palmer Park Arts Market showcases handmade, affordable art from local and regional artists and artisans.